rbturnbull/ausdex/paper.md

 The Australian Bureau of Statistics (ABS) publishes a variety of indexes for the Australian economic environment.
-These include the Consumer Price Index (CPI) used for calculating inflation and a variety of indexes designed to measure socio-economic advantage. `ozdex` makes these data available in a convenient Python package with a simple programatic and command line interfaces.
+These include the Consumer Price Index (CPI) used for calculating inflation and a variety of indexes designed to measure socio-economic advantage. `ausdex` makes these data available in a convenient Python package with a simple programatic and command line interfaces.

 # Statement of need

-`ozdex` is a Python package for querying data produced by the Australian Bureau of Statistics (ABS) and returning them in a convenient format.
+`ausdex` is a Python package for querying data produced by the Australian Bureau of Statistics (ABS) and returning them in a convenient format.

 # Inflation and CPI